 One note of caution around feeding your dog raw bones: they can communicate food-borne illnesses like salmonella.
 If you’ve given your dog a raw bone, make sure you throw it out after a couple of hours.

 Safe commercial chews

-Whether you give your dog a raw bone, a bone-shaped treat, or a non-digestible chew toy, you should always supervise their chewing.
+Whether you give your dog a raw bone, a bone-shaped treat or a non-digestible chew toy, you should always supervise their chewing.
 Dogs will chew for hours if you let them, so make sure you remove the chew after 10-15 minutes.

 How to give your dog a bone safely

-When it comes to commercially available bones and chews, look for something that’s labeled as easily digestible.
+When it comes to commercially available bones and chews, look for something that’s labelled as easily digestible.
 Or, for non-edible chew toys, pick something bigger than your dog’s mouth without small or easily breakable parts.